leoprosy/RemoteGlass/README.md

 - Haptic feedbacks
 - ADS FREE

+## Usage
+- Click "Connect"
+- Choose your Decoder ip
+- That's all

 ## Known issues
 Buttons and some other UI elements turn white after leaving the app